MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/concepts/live-multiplayer-2015-faq.md

 2. Check the URI you are using.
 3. Reboot the console or try with a new user.
 4. Check the Game Developer Forums for the error code or other solutions.
 5. Confirm that the session was not deleted as a result of being empty.
 Sessions can become empty because users time out.
 When this happens, it is frequently because all session members are in a state to which a timeout is applied, such as "ready" or "inactive".
-See [Session User States](../multiplayer-session/mpsd-details.md) for user state details.
+See the section [Session User States](../mpsd/concepts/live-mpsd-details.md#session-user-states) in the article "Multiplayer Session advanced topics".

 ### Why am I getting an HTTP/404 code when calling **MultiplayerService.WriteSessionByHandleAsync** or **MultiplayerService.GetCurrentSessionByHandleAsync**?